bentomhall/nih-system/homebrewery/world/player-options.md

 You can cast speak with beasts at will without expending spell points or material components.

 #### Beguiling Influence
-You gain proficiency in the Deception and Persuasion skills and gain one skill trick of your choice that relies on one of those skills.
+You gain proficiency in the Deception and Persuasion skills and gain one skill trick of your choice that relies on one of those skills and is of a level you qualify for (Basic before level 7, Advanced until level 11, and Expert until level 17).

 #### Book of Ancient Secrets
 Prerequisite: Pact of the Tome feature

-You learn two common incantations (see incantations for details) of your choice and can perform them without needing a Ritual Scroll in hand.
+You learn two common incantations (see Incantations for details) of your choice and can perform them without needing a Ritual Scroll in hand.

 *Special*: you can take this invocation more than once, learning a new incantation each time.
 If you take it when you are 5th level or above, you can learn an uncommon incantation instead.
 At 9th level or above you can learn a rare incantation.

 #### Devil's Sight
-You can see normally in darkness, both magical and nonmagical, to a distance of 120 feet.
+You can see normally in darkness, both magical and non-magical, to a distance of 120 feet.

 #### Dreadful Word
 Prerequisite: 7th level